andrepcg/phishing-spammer/README.md

 ```

 Also, in line 44 you might need to change how the data is posted.
 The one included simply uses `Net::HTTP.post_form` to post form data.

+## To do

+- Pass a list of proxies and use them when doing a request